neilwrobinson/exposures-devise/README.md

 # Rails 7 Example App with Devise and Tachyons CSS
 Rails 7 with Devise 4.8.1 and Tachyons CSS

 This project is meant to serve as an example implementation of the Devise gem in a Rails 7 application.

-Bootstrap 5 is added throught the Bootstrap gem.
-All the Devise views come pre-styled.
-It is my goal to provide a Rails example app with up-to-date features.
+For learning purposes, I wanted to use both Active Storage and Carrierwave.

 Feel free to use this as a skeleton for your project, fork it for your own purposes, or contribute to this repo.